jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 Following are a few new options for armor and shields.
 For a full listing of stats see *Appendix D*.

-**Banded Plate Mail.** Heavy armor made from overlapping horizontal plates of metal attached to a backing of chain mail and a padded undertunic.
-Also known as **banded plate**, **banded mail**, **laminar armor**, or simple **banded armor**.
+**Banded.** Heavy armor made from overlapping horizontal plates of metal attached to a padded leather undertunic.
+Also known as **banded plate**, **banded mail**, or **laminar armor**.

+**Breastplate, Half, Three-Quarter, and Full Plate.** These armors all are made of layers of interlocking plates covering various parts of the body.
+Breastplates just cover the vital areas of the torso.
+Half plate adds pauldrons and vambraces to the breastplate while three-quarter plate includes greaves and gorget.
+Full plate finally adds sabatons, guantlets, and helmet along with other pieces sheathing the entire body.
+It is possible to buy just a breastplate and then eventually add the other pieces until you make it a full suit of plate armor.

-**Brigandine.** An armored coat with small rigid plates sewn between layers of cloth which can be easily concealed.
+**Brigandine.** An armored coat with small rigid plates sewn between layers of cloth.
 Grants more protection than other light armors, but is heavier and a bit more restrictive as a trade-off.
 Also known as a **coat of plates** or **jack of plates**

-**Half and Full Plate.** Layers of interlocking plate armor covering most or all of the body.
-Half plate usually consists of the breastplate, pauldrons and guantlets while full plate includes vambraces, greaves, arm and neck guards.
-You can buy a suit of half plate and then later add the other pieces to make a full suit of plate armor.

 **Large Shield.** A large heavy shield, sometimes as tall as 5', most often made of metal with a groove in the middle to help it stand upright when placed on the ground.
 Used on battlefields as a mobile piece of cover for archers.
 Also known as a **pavise**, **mantlet**, or **tower** shield.